ironsmile/nedomi/README.md

 * `virtual_hosts` (*array*) - Contains the [virtual hosts](#virtual-hosts) of this server.
 Every virtual host is represented by a object which contains its configuration.

 * `io_transfer_size` (*string*) - Bytes size.
 It tells the size of blocks to be transfered on the network.
 The timeouts previously mentioned are for pieces this big.
 Too big of a size might lead to timing out or too excessive memory usage, too small may lead to bad performance due to too many syscalls.
 The default is '128k'.

+* `io_workers` (*int*) - the amount of threads that should to network read|write operations on the client side.
+This is practically read requests and write response, this does not limit the workers used to read from storages, upstreams and such.

 ### Cache Zones